Amanite2012/Script/README.md

 # Scripts
 ## search_sort.ps
+This script is made for the PowerShell of Windows
 This script will:
 - Search every repository for every file;
 - Will list the found files in the [output_file] and will sort them according to thei extension;